-Metzer (1998) finds that over the period 1922 to 1947, the Jewish sector of the Palestine economy maintained an annual growth rate of 13.2 percent (4.8 precent in per capita terms), and in 1947 accounted for 54 percent of the net domestic product of the Jewish and Arab economies combined.
-By contrast, the Arab sector of the economy grew at less than a half that rate (6.5 percent annually) over the same period (3.2 percent in per capita terms).
+Metzer (1998) finds that between 1922 and 1947, the Palestine economy’s Jewish sector maintained an annual growth rate of 13.2 percent (4.8 percent in per capita terms), accounting for 54 percent of the net domestic product of the Jewish and Arab economies combined in 1947.
+However, the Arab sector grew 6.5 percent annually on average at (3.2 percent in per capita terms), less than half that of the Jewish sector over the same period.

-On 29 November 1947 the United Nations General Assembly vote for the Partition Plan for Palestine into Arab and Jewish States, which would maintain "Economic Union”, albeit also stating “that the present situation in Palestine is one which is likely to impair the general welfare and friendly relations among nations".
+On November 29, 1947, the UN General Assembly voted for the Partition Plan for Palestine into two states, Arab and Jewish, that would maintain an “economic union,” although it also stated “that the present situation in Palestine is one which is likely to impair the general welfare and friendly relations among nations.”

-Figure 3 - UN Partition Plan Map for two states
+Figure 3: UN Partition Plan Map for Two States

 Source: Israeli Ministry of Foreign Affairs

-Immediately after the decision, de facto the "Israeli War of Independence" or as it is known in Arabic, "Nakba" began.
-The first phase of the war took place until the termination of the British Mandate and Israeli proclamation of statehood on 14 May 1948.
+What immediately followed was the successful Israeli War of Independence, or “Al-Nakba” (‘the disaster”) as it has come to be referred to among Arabs.
+On May14, 1948, the proclamation of the State of Israel was made and Britain announced the effective end of its mandate the following day.

 Between the Wars (1948–1967)

-The war of Independence continued until July 1949.
-The UN November 1947 resolution for an Arab and Jewish states did not materialize.
-At the end of the war, Israel captured and held some 5,000 km² over and above the areas allocated to it by the 1947 United Nations resolution.
-The outcome of the 1948 war, brought about a complete halt to economic ties between Israel and the WBG.
-It also left the Arab population divided into two distinct geographic and political regions: the West Bank was under Jordanian jurisdiction, while the Gaza Strip was under the control of Egypt.
+However, the November 1947 UN Resolution to establish Arab and Jewish states was never implemented, and the War of Independence continued off and on until July 1949.
+By the end of the war, Israel had taken control of some 5,000 km² beyond the areas putatively allocated to it by the UN.
+The War of Independence led to a complete halt in economic ties between Israel and the WBG.
+It also left the Arab population divided into two geographical-political regions: the West Bank under Jordanian jurisdiction and the Gaza Strip was that of Egypt.
 This had far-reaching implications for both territories.
-Their economies lost geographic and functional continuity, and the population (both indigenous and refugee) was disoriented - there was little, if any, interaction between the West Bank and Gaza Strip, which were geographically separated by Israel.
+Their economies became geographically and functionally discontinuous and their populations, both indigenous and refugee, were alienated from each other.
+There was little, if any, interaction between the West Bank and the Gaza Strip, geographically separated as they were by Israeli territory.

-Figure 4 - The results of the War 1949-1967
+Figure 4: The Territorial Results of the War 1949–1967

-Source: Jewish Virtual Library, Israeli War of Independence: Background & Overview
+Source: Jewish Virtual Library

-Economically, both the West Bank and the Gaza Strip lost access to their primary markets and to shipping ports and routes, the source of supply for a wide range of products.
-Their transportation networks and communication systems were disrupted and rendered redundant; access to jobs for many of the indigenous inhabitants was hindered and many border villages lost much of their agricultural land.
-Both the West Bank and the Gaza Strip faced the difficult process of reorienting their economies to Jordan and Egypt, respectively.
-Both Jordan and Egypt were more concerned with the political stability than with the economic development of these areas (UNCTAD (1995, p.11).
+Both the West Bank and the Gaza Strip lost access to their primary markets, now in Israeli territory, and to ports and shipping routes, their supply line for a wide range of products.
+Their transportation networks and communication systems were disrupted and even rendered redundant.
+Many of their inhabitants found that access to jobs was severely curtailed and many border villages lost much of their agricultural land.
+Both the West Bank and the Gaza Strip also faced the difficulties of reorienting their economies to Jordan and Egypt respectively.
+Both Jordan and Egypt were more concerned with the political stability than the economic development of these areas (UNCTAD (1995, 11).

-According to Mansour (1988) and Shoukair (2013) the 1948 war caused the displacement of more than 276,000 Palestinians to refugee camps set up in the West Bank, increasing its population by approximately 60% during the years of 1948-1952.
-This resulted in extremely high levels of unemployment (50% by 1954), which made many seek their livelihood in other Arab countries, particularly Jordan and the Arab Gulf states.
+According to Mansour (1988) and Shoukair (2013), the 1948 war caused the displacement of more than 276,000 Palestinians to refugee camps set up in the West Bank, increasing its population by approximately 60 percent by 1952.
+This resulted in extremely high levels of unemployment — 50 percent by 1954 — which led many to seek livelihoods in other Arab countries, particularly Jordan and the Arab Gulf states.